JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

 === Conclusion

-The amplification of the common emitter amplifier with $R_48 approx 41$ dB and with $R_51 approx 35$ dB.
+We calculated the amplification of the common emitter amplifier with $R_48 approx 41$ dB and with $R_51 approx 35$ dB.
+This experiment also showed the difference of amplification and phase shift in regards to the frequency used.

 = 2.4.
 Current source